Sunday, April 27, 2008

 · Begin the lesson by introducing some principles of solids and liquids.

-Does not have definite shape.
+Has definite shape. | Does not have definite shape. |

-Has definite volume.
+Has definite volume. | Has definite volume. |

-Has definite mass.
+Has definite mass. | Has definite mass. |

 · Explain that because a liquid does not have a definite shape, this means that it will take on the shape of its container.